khiemtrung/iostaskmanagement/README.md

 1. Clone this repository:
    git clone https://github.com/yourusername/task-management-app.git

+2. Run "pod install"

-2. Open the project in Xcode:
+3. Open the project in Xcode:
    open iostaskmanagement.xcodeproj

-3. Build and run the app on a simulator or physical device.
+4. Build and run the app on a simulator or physical device.

 ## Usage